Impact of the COVID-19 pandemic on the performing arts: Socially distanced performances

 Royal Court Theatre's Shoe Lady by E.V.
 Crowe.

 Considering how to host to audiences at internal venues, the Kings Theatre, Southsea has that announced its 2020 pantomime will be performed for a reduced audience of 400 (compared to its usual 1400) capacity, who will have their seats allocated by the venue, be directed to specific entrances and arrival time, and will have to pre-book refreshments.

 In June, Gran Teatre del Liceu reopened, though the performances were live-streamed and the audience was filled with plants.

 In June, the musical Six announced that their West End and UK touring casts will perform drive-in performances in 12 open spaces across the UK, making them the first West End musical to resume performances.
 However, in July, the tour was cancelled due to local lockdowns in the UK.

-In August, Hungarian-American composer and playwright Bálint Varga and lyricist Lia Barcellona Tamborra released their album musical/audiobook, d'ILLUSION: The Houdini Musical, inspired by the life of illusionist/stunt performer Harry Houdini (played by Julian R. Decker).
-All of the participating actors, voice talents and musicians recorded their parts remotely from all over the world while quarantined inside their homes.

 In August, the musical Diana announced that the Broadway production will be recorded with no audience to be released on Netflix on October 1, 2021, ahead of its newly scheduled opening on December 1, 2021.